Fast Computations on Ordered Nominal Sets: Automata over Nominal Sets

 \section{Automata over Nominal Sets}

-Nominal sets are used to formalise languages over infinite alphabets.
-These languages naturally arise as the semantics of register automata.
-Register automata were introduced by Kaminski and Francez \cite{KaminskiF94} and the connection to nominal automata is well exposed by Boja\'{n}czyk \cite{Bojanczyk18}.
-The definition of register automata is not as simple as that of ordinary finite automata.
-Consequently, transferring results from automata theory to this setting often requires non-trivial proofs.
-Nominal automata, instead, are defined as ordinary automata by replacing finite sets with orbit-finite nominal sets.
-The theory of nominal automata is developed in \cite{bojanczyk2014automata} and it is shown that many algorithms from automata theory transfer to nominal automata.
+In this section we recall the notion of nominal automata, which allow to recognise languages over infinite alphabets.
+Nominal automata are defined as ordinary automata by replacing the finite state space and finite alphabet by orbit-finite nominal sets.

+The theory of nominal automata is developed in~\cite{bojanczyk2014automata}, where it is shown that many algorithms from automata theory transfer to nominal automata.
 For instance, emptiness and equivalence of deterministic automata can be decided with a slight adaptation of the classical algorithms.
-Nonetheless, not all algorithm generalise: equivalence of non-deterministic automata is undecidable in the nominal setting.
+Nonetheless, not all algorithms generalise: equivalence of non-deterministic automata is undecidable in the nominal setting.
+Below, we also briefly describe minimisation and learning of nominal automata.
+We start with an introductory example of a language over the rational numbers.

 \begin{example} Consider the following language on rational numbers: